Siding Options for the Home

 All wood siding is combustible unless it has been treated.

-Focusing on the Residing:
+Focusing on Residing:

 most obstinate of removals, at the other end of the spectrum.